flexcompute-readthedocs/Flow360Documentation/docs/source/examples/naca0012_caseStudy.rst

 Introduction
 ------------

-The purpose of this case study is to verify and validate the functionality of the Flow360 solver and the implementation of the Spalart-Allmaras (S-A) turbulence model, with respect to the NACA 0012 low speed airfoil validation case.
+The purpose of this case study is to verify and validate the functionality of the Flow360 solver and the implementation of the Spalart-Allmaras (SA) and the Menter's :math:`k - \omega` shear stress transport (SST) turbulence models, with respect to the NACA 0012 low speed airfoil validation case.
 This is one of the cases originally provided by `the NASA Langley Turbulence Modeling Resource database <https://turbmodels.larc.nasa.gov/naca0012_val.html>`_ with accurate and up-to-date information on widely-used turbulence models, as also described by `the ONERA-elsA website <http://elsa.onera.fr/TMR-0001/GENERATED.html#academic-naca0012-lowspeed>`_.
 Recent high-accuracy numerical investigations on asymptotic grid convergence behaviors over three families of nested grids are described on this `NASA-LaRC-TMR webpage <https://turbmodels.larc.nasa.gov/naca0012numerics_val.html>`_.
 Similar validation results from OVERFLOW were documented by `Jespersen et al <https://turbmodels.larc.nasa.gov/Papers/NAS_Technical_Report_NAS-2016-01.pdf>`_.

-In this study, Reynolds-averaged Navier-Stokes (RANS) simulations utilizing the S-A turbulence model were performed at the same operating conditions as above for the airfoil.
+In this study, Reynolds-averaged Navier-Stokes (RANS) simulations utilizing the SA and the SST turbulence models were performed at the same operating conditions as above for the airfoil.
 According to `these major conclusions <https://turbmodels.larc.nasa.gov/naca0012numerics_val_sa_withoutpv.html>`_: 1st, the trailing edge streamwise spacing has profound influence on the airfoil lift and moment results, and the grid of Family II yields the most accurate results; 2nd, numerical schemes incorporated with 2nd-order accuracy for turbulence advection are desirable for better asymptotic grid convergence; in the current validation cases, the grid of Family II at Level-4 and 2nd-order accuracy for turbulence model equation were utilized.
 This grid resolution is comparable to that used in the reference validation cases.
 Current numerical results were validated with respect to available experimental data, as well as other CFD results where appropriate.

 Mesh and Flow Configuration
 ---------------------------